Mosonmagyaróvár: History

 After the reestablishment of the current Representative Parliamentary Democracy in 1989, the Young Democrats controlled the city administration for a few years, expanding tourism and making developments to the gas and sewage infrastructure.
 Notably, the Piarist school was reopened.

 Climate

-Mosonmagyaróvár's climate is classified as oceanic climate (Köppen Cfb).
+Mosonmagyaróvár's climate is classified as continental climate (Köppen Cfb).
 The annual average temperature is 10.9 C, the hottest month in July is 21.4 C, and the coldest month is 0.0 C in January.
 The annual precipitation is 580.3 mm, of which June is the wettest with 66.6 mm, while February is the driest with only 28.8 mm.
 The extreme temperature throughout the year ranged from -22.0 C on 28 December 1996 to 39.4 C on 8 August 2013.